parrt/ml-articles/gradient-boosting/index.md

 </aside>

-The composite model sums together all of the weak models so let's visualize the some of the weak models:
+The composite model sums together all of the weak models so let's visualize the sum of the weak models:

 <pyeval label=examples hide=true>
 eta = 0.7